-Registration of Electronic Authentication Service Provider
+Registration of Electronic Authentication Service Provider.
+33. (1) No person shall issue a qualified electronic authentication product to the public unless he is registered as an accredited Electronic Authentication Service Provider by an authority as designated by the Minister by Order (hereinafter referred to as "the designated authority") and has provided the information prescribed under this Act.

-- 33. (1) No person shall issue a qualified electronic authentication product to the public unless he is registered as an accredited Electronic Authentication Service Provider by an authority as designated by the Minister by Order (hereinafter referred to as "the designated authority") and has provided the information prescribed under this Act. - (2) A person who contravenes subsection (1) commits an offence. - (3) An Order under subsection (1) shall prescribe- - (a) the powers and functions of the designated authority; and - (b) any other matter relating to the designated authority which the Minister deems necessary for the purposes of this Part.
+- (2) A person who contravenes subsection (1) commits an offence. - (3) An Order under subsection (1) shall prescribe- - (a) the powers and functions of the designated authority; and - (b) any other matter relating to the designated authority which the Minister deems necessary for the purposes of this Part. - 34.
+(1) A person wishing to be registered as an accredited Application for Electronic Authentication Service Provider (hereinafter referred to as "the applicant") shall apply to the designated authority in the manner prescribed and pay the prescribed fee.